Chaste/chaste-workshop-materials-2025/day-02/Cardiac.md

 First, have a look at the [Single Cell Cardiac Tutorial](https://chaste.github.io/docs/user-tutorials/singlecellsimulation/), and check that all runs OK on your own install of Chaste (in the build folder, run `ctest -R TestSingleCellSimulationTutorial`).

-Second, read the [tutorial on solving bidomain problems](https://chaste.github.io/docs/user-tutorials/runningbidomainsimulations/). **It is highly recommended that you copy this code to a new C++ .hpp test file in your own user project (N.B. your user project will need to be [set up to use the 'heart' component](https://chaste.github.io/docs/user-guides/user-projects/#user-project-guide))**, as we'll use it as a basis for the exercises below, and run this tutorial.
+Second, read the [tutorial on solving bidomain problems](https://chaste.github.io/docs/user-tutorials/runningbidomainsimulations/). **It is highly recommended that you do not edit ```heart/test/tutorials/TestRunningBidomainSimulationsTutorial.hpp``` directly, but copy this code to a new C++ .hpp test file in your own user project (N.B. your user project will need to be [set up to use the 'heart' component](https://chaste.github.io/docs/user-guides/user-projects/#user-project-guide))**, as we'll use it as a basis for the exercises below, and run this tutorial.

 We'll use [Paraview](https://www.paraview.org/) for visualization (there is also the option to output to the [Meshalyzer](https://git.opencarp.org/openCARP/meshalyzer) or [Cmgui](https://github.com/cmiss/cmgui) formats), but since the cell-based workshop has been using Paraview we'll focus on that.